Vishnu-Murti-Pandey/chit-chat-app/README.md

 # Chit-Chat

 Chit-Chat is a Full Stack Chatting App.
 Uses Socket.io for real-time communication and stores user details in encrypted format in Mongo DB Database.
-You can add multiple user to create a group chat, and one-on-one chat is also possible.
+You can do one-on-one chat or you can add, update, and remove multiple users to create a group chat.

 ## Tech Stack